outaagunga/documentation/AI_for_research.md

 ---

 **Step 7: Create Your Output**
+How do you want the final output to look like

-* Ask AI: *“Turn my notes into a 1-page summary / essay / report / slides.”*
+* Ask AI: *“Turn my notes into a 1-page summary / essay / report / slides/comparison table.”*
 * Always **add your own words** so it’s personalized and authentic.

 ---